 Good Source of Minerals

 Though not in high amounts but minerals are present in dried mango.
-It has small amounts of calcium, iron and phosphorus.
+It has small amounts of calcium, iron, and phosphorus.
 Iron plays a key role in oxygen transition in the blood as well as oxygen storage in muscle tissue.
-Calcium is responsible for the bone strength and density.
-Also it maintains the heart, muscles and nerves health.
+Calcium is responsible for bone strength and density.
+Also, it maintains the heart, muscles, and keeps nerves healthy.

-The combination of vitamins and minerals enables to prevent from different kinds of cancer, most of all those related to the reproductive and genitourinary system.
-What concerns dried mango nutrition is contains plenty of proteins, carbohydrates, sugar, small amounts of fat and plenty of dietary fiber.
-You should keep in mind that it contains no cholesterol, which makes it irreplaceable for the healthy diet.
+The combination of vitamins and minerals prevents different kinds of cancer, most of all those related to the reproductive and genitourinary system.
+The small concerns of dried mango nutrition is that they contain a lot of protein, carbohydrates, sugar, small amounts of fat and plenty of dietary fiber.
+You should keep in mind that it contains no cholesterol, which makes it irreplaceable for a healthy diet.

 Benefits For Your Health

 Your cardiovascular system can also benefit from dried mango slices consumption.
-Chewing small slices of the fruit everyday for two weeks will lead to strengthening of the heart muscle.
-The vitamins and minerals in this fruit assist in prevention of such diseases as anemia, hypertension, and atherosclerosis.
-Health benefits of dried mango are numerous.
+Chewing small slices of the fruit every day for two weeks will lead to the strengthening of the heart muscle.
+The vitamins and minerals in this fruit assist in the prevention of such diseases as anemia, hypertension, and atherosclerosis.
+The health benefits of dried mango are numerous.
 It helps to normalize sleep, improve the eyesight, nervous system and hearing.

 Make It a Part of Your Diet

-Fragrant slices of the dried mango can be a light and healthy alternative of a light snack.
+Fragrant slices of the dried mango can be a light and healthy alternative to a light snack.
 They are used in different salads recipes, various simple and complex desserts and other sweet dishes.
-Dried mango is especially popular in the cereal content where it is used as natural sugar substitute.
-If you are curious on how to prepare and dry mango, you can here!
+Dried mango is especially popular in the cereal content where it is used as a natural sugar substitute.
+If you are curious about how to prepare and dry mango, you can here!